sbates-idrc/c2lc-coding-environment/docs/contributing.md

 component should match the component's name, so tests for `MyClass.js` would be stored in `MyClass.test.js`.

-Tests can be run using a command like:
+Tests can be run using the command:

 ```shell
 npm test
 ```

-To check that your work in progress meets our standards for test code coverage, you can use a command like:
+To check that your work in progress meets our standards for test code coverage, you can use the command:

 ```shell
 npm test -- --watchAll --coverage